home | about us

 • Now, how many of you got all 5 of those right?
 How many were lost?

-Tonight we’re going to start ripping the Bible apart so we can understand it better.
-Today we’ll talk about how the Bible is structured as a whole.
+Today/Tonight we’re going to start ripping the Bible apart so we can understand it better.
+We’ll talk about how the Bible is structured as a whole.
 Over the next 4 weeks, we’re going to break up the Old and New Testaments into even smaller parts.
-Starting next week, we’re going to do a quiz to start out each night to see how well everything is sticking.
+Starting next week, we’re going to do a quiz to start out each week's lesson to see how well everything is sticking.
 If we see that it’s not, we’ll slow down and go over stuff again.

 The goal, of course, is to learn about the Bible.
 We can rattle off song lyrics and movie lines, but how much do you know about the Bible?
 Obviously, we can always learn more.
 So let’s do it!